akiarie/thompson-regex/README.md

 I find this idea beautiful, and wanted a chance to play around with it for myself, as well as demonstrate to anyone interested the way the algorithm works.
-Since the aim is demonstration rather than a concrete (or usable) implementation, it makes sense to compile to a high-level language, which is why I have started by targetting Go.
+Since the aim is demonstration rather than a concrete (or usable) implementation, it makes sense to compile to a high-level language, which is why I have started by targeting Go.

 ## Note on terminology.